stoplightio/prism/README.md

 - [ ] Data Persistence (turn Prism into a sandbox server)
 - [x] Support files ending with `.yml` and extension-less files

+## Experimental programmatic APIs (advanced topic)

+### Http Client

+Prism's Http Client programmatic API lets you write custom code and build things like request makers and mocking servers (in fact Prism CLI uses the Http Client deep inside!).

+You can find more details about this package in [its dedicated documentation](packages/http/README.md).

 ## FAQs

 **Requests with base paths are failing.
 Why?**